-- 1. Verify the equipment being used to lift the unit is in good condition and has sufficient capacity.
-For approximate weights, refer to Specifications. - 2.
-See Figure 3-13.
+1. Verify the equipment being used to lift the unit is in good condition and has sufficient capacity.
+For approximate weights, refer to Specifications.

+- 2. See Figure 3-13.
 Close and lock all hoods and doors and stow the lights as shown. - 3.
 Verify the cradle locking pin is in place. - 4.
-When lifting the light tower and trailer, attach any slings, chains or hooks directly to the central lifting eye (A). - 5.
-Always remain aware of people and objects around the unit while preparing, maneuvering, and lifting the unit. - Use the upper (B) or lower forklift pockets (C) with care.
+When lifting the light tower and trailer, attach any slings, chains or hooks directly to the central lifting point (A). - 5.
+Always remain aware of people and objects around the unit while preparing, maneuvering, and lifting the unit. - 6.
+Use the forklift pockets (B) with care.
 Approach the unit as perpendicular as possible to avoid any damage to the unit.
 Make sure the mast winch handles or any other obstructions are clear of the forklift tines before lifting.